royyandzakiy/jarvis-light-switch/README.md

 ### ...Continue Getting Started

-- Create file `credentials.h` and fill with the code below, fill in variables with your WIFI and MQTT settings
+- Create file `credentials.h` and fill with the code below, fill in variables with your WIFI and MQTT settings (Alternatively, just create an empty `credentials.h`, then fill in the CREDENTIALS within the `main.cpp` or `jarvis-light-switch-ino.ino`.
+But nah, just stick to the main plan)

 ```
   #define CREDENTIALS_H